Pant Memorial Hall – a village asset for all

 Here’s all you need to know on our booking page.
 You’ll find the hiring agreement, terms and conditions and our one-page ‘information for hirers’ sheet.
 This tells you all you need to know about procedures, fire exits, first aid, where to find things and so on.
 (It’s all much simpler than it sounds!)
 If you have any questions or want to be shown things, just ask.

 Payment for one of hirers is in advance by cash or cheque, or bank transfer if arranged sufficently in advance.
 Regular hirers pay monthly in arrears by bank transfer.
 (We like bank transfer as it saves us work!)

 Can I have a look before I book?

 Of course – contact us using the details on the home page and we can make arrangements.
-The hall doesn’t have a caretaker so there are no ‘opening times’ as such, but the management committee are usually around to help out.
+The hall doesn’t have a care39taker so there are no ‘opening times’ as such, but the management committee are usually around to help out.

 How do I get the key?